rstropek/BlazorHeroTutorial/storyboard.md

 - How to use a `for` loop and an `if` statement in html markup
 - How to bind to a `click` event

-* Copy...
-  * ...
-Replace *2/RazorLib/Pages/Heroes.razor*
+- Replace *2/RazorLib/Pages/Heroes.razor*
-  * ...
-Copy *2/RazorLib/Data/MockHeroes.cs* into RazorLib root
+- Copy *2/RazorLib/Data/MockHeroes.cs* into RazorLib root

 * Add `@using HeroesCore` to *HeroesRazorLib/_Imports.razor*